Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-custom-role-powershell.md

     }
     ```

-1. Para atualizar a função personalizada, utilize o [Set-AzRoleDefinition](/powershell/module/az.resources/set-azroledefinition) de comando e especifique o ficheiro JSON atualizado.
+1. To update the custom role, use the [Set-AzRoleDefinition](/powershell/module/az.resources/set-azroledefinition) command and specify the updated JSON file.

     ```azurepowershell
     Set-AzRoleDefinition -InputFile "C:\CustomRoles\ReaderSupportRole2.json"